Eugevin/easy-layout/readme.md

 _You can add new npm packages to your project with `npm i [package name]` and connect it into project via `import` in `./src/index.js`_

-_If you want to create new `.html` file in `./src/pages` folder if , you need do the restart of webpack compiler!_
+_If you want to create new `.html` file in `./src/pages` folder, you need do the restart of webpack compiler!_

 ## Here we go